-All of this was of course during the time when it was relatively safe, and there were no closed borders.
-The entire experience truly formed who I am today as a person.
+All of this was, of course, when it was relatively safe, and there were no closed borders.
+The entire experience indeed formed who I am today as a person.

 The central church is the highlight of the Market and is truly a place of spectacle and activity.
 Gorgeous blooms of flowers cascade down the stairs of the church as if welcoming all of the shoppers and visitors.
 Inside the beautiful old church, a peaceful calm resonates while the faithful say special prayers for the sick and those that have passed on.